 What is Sous Vide?

-Sous vide, pronounced “sue-veed” literally translates from French to “under vacuum.”
+Sous vide, pronounced “sue-veed” translates from French to “under vacuum.”

-It is a cooking technique whereby food is slow-cooked in a water bath to a precise level of doneness.
-Because the focus is on precise temperature control, sous vide produces perfectly cooked food without fail.
+It is a cooking technique whereby food is vacuum-sealed and slow-cooked in aย water bathย to aย precise level of doneness.ย Because the focus is on precise temperature control, sous vide produces perfectly cooked food without fail.

 Why Use Sous Vide

-For some time, upscale restaurants have used the Sous Vide technique to produce perfectly cooked meals in what may appear to be a fraction of the time normally required.
+Upscale restaurants have used the sous vide technique for some time to produce perfectly cooked meals in what may appear to be a fraction of the time normally required.
 Why?
-Because the items can be cooked to the precise temperature utilizing Sous Vide and quickly seared to produce the flavorful Maillard reaction.
+Because the items can be cooked to the precise temperature utilizing sous vide and quickly seared to produce the flavorful Maillard reaction.

 Everything that I’ve cooked utilizing the Sous Vide technique has turned out amazingly good.

-My absolute favorite is Sous Vide Crème Caramel, with this Sous Vide Corned Beef coming in a close second.
-Both the Master Taster and I were totally blown away by the amazing transformation of the crème caramel from the traditional way of cooking it in a water bath to the Sous Vide method.
+My absolute favorite is Sous Vide Crรจme Caramel, with this Sous Vide Corned Beef coming in a close second.
+Both the Master Taster and I were totally blown away by the amazing transformation of the crรจme caramel from the traditional way of cooking it in a water bath to the Sous Vide method.

 If you have a relatively tough piece of meat, like corned beef or a cheap cut of beef, you can use Sous Vide to break down the meat’s tough muscle structure.